kaka-lin/canbus-tool/README.md

 Going to [cpp](./cpp) or [python](./python/) folder and running it by following the related steps in the `README` file.

-When you start receiving can data would be like:
+When you start sending/receiving can data would be like this:

 <img src="images/canbus_tool_1.png">